Raúl Alfaro Torres

-Raúl Marcelino Alfaro Torres (born June 10, 1933, in Santiago de Cuba Cuba) is a Cuban artist specializing in engraving, photography, sculpture, drawing, painting and graphic design.
+Raúl Marcelino Alfaro Torres (born June 10, 1933) is a Cuban artist specializing in engraving, photography, sculpture, drawing, painting and graphic design.

 Alfaro graduated from the "Escuela Provincial de Artes Plásticas José Joaquín Tejada", in Santiago de Cuba in 1952.
 He later studied arts and graphic design from 1957 to 1958 at the School of Visual Arts/American Art School in New York City.